 c.
 1200, blunt, blont, "dull, obtuse" (of persons), of uncertain origin.
 Perhaps from or related to Old Norse blundra "to shut one's eyes" (see blunder (v.)).
 Or from Old English blinnan (past participle blon) "to stop, cease, come to an end."
 Of tools or weapons, "not sharp, without edge or point," late 14c.
-Meaning "abrupt of speech or manner" is from 1580s.
+The meaning "abrupt of speech or manner" is from 1580s.
 Late 18c.
 Scottish writers used blunty (n.) for "stupid fellow."

 "to make blunt, dull the edge or point of," late 14c., from blunt (adj.).
 Related: Blunted; blunting.